Local acyclicity in $p$-adic cohomology: Partially overconvergent cohomology

 For clarity, we will sometimes refer to a topology being locally convex rel. $\widehat{A}$.
 As with the case of vector spaces over a non-archimedean field, a locally convex topology on an $\widehat{A}$-module $N$ is determined by its collection of open $\widehat{A}^\mathrm{int}$-lattices.
 Locally convex topologies are exactly those which can be defined using a collection of norms on $N$, all of which are compatible with the supremum norm on $\widehat{A}$.

 \begin{example} \begin{enumerate} \item Any $\widehat{A}$-module $N$ admits a finest locally convex topology, for which all $\widehat{A}^\mathrm{int}$-lattices are open.
 We will call this the strong topology on $N$.
-If $N$ is finitely generated, then this is the quotient topology arising from any surjection $\widehat{A}^{\oplus n} \rightarrow N$, and $N$ is separated and complete with respect to this topology. \item Be warned that even finitely generated $\widehat{A}$-modules may admit distinct locally convex topologies.
+If $N$ is finitely generated, then this is the quotient topology arising from any surjection $\widehat{A}^{\oplus n} \rightarrow N$, and $N$ is separated and complete with respect to this topology (since $\widehat{A}$ is an affinoid algebra over $K$, this follows from \cite[Proposition 2.1.9]{Ber90}). \item Be warned that even finitely generated $\widehat{A}$-modules may admit distinct locally convex topologies.
 For example, there is a locally convex topology on $K\tate{x}$ (as a free module over itself) for which a basis of open lattices is given by $\Lambda_{n,m}=p^n\mathcal{V}\tate{x} + x^mK\tate{x}$, for $n,m\in \Z_{\geq 0}$.
 This is strictly weaker than the strong topology, and $K\tate{x}$ is not complete with respect to this topology.
 Its completion is $K\pow{x}$, endowed with the direct product topology via $K\pow{x}\cong \prod^\infty_{i=1} K$.
-In particular a separated, locally convex $\widehat{A}$-module may contain a dense, finitely generated proper submodule. \end{enumerate} \end{example}
+In particular a separated, locally convex $\widehat{A}$-module may contain a dense, finitely generated, proper submodule. \end{enumerate} \end{example}

 We can avoid the somewhat pathological behaviour of the second example by comparing with the situation over the completed fraction field $L$ of $\widehat{A}$, over which any finitely generated module has a unique separated, locally convex topology.